 For the rejected proposals (B or C scored), short panel comments will summarize the decision of the panel.

-These individual reviews are part of the evaluation report sent to the applicants with B- or C-scores.
 The applicants whose proposals have been rejected at step 1 receive an information letter and an Evaluation Report including the final panel score, the ranking range of their proposal among the proposals evaluated by the panel, the panel comment and the individual reviews given by each reviewer.